Last updated on 21/10/2024

 In the blink of an eye, the world outside changed to dazzling blue and the clouds below were a great billowing carpet of whiteness.
 Hot sunshine fell on Michael’s face through the little round porthole.
 A smartly dressed stewardess walked down the aisle with a tray of cigarettes.
 Michael purchased a packet of Rothmans for two shillings and sixpence.
 Everything seemed to be going well, so Michael took out his notepad and began to scribble; he was determined to capture as much detail as he could of this, the ‘first great adventure’ of his life.
 As the coast of France appeared, the aircraft hit some turbulence.
 Through his porthole Michael could see the wings bending and flexing and he felt like he was being lifted up and down as though he was on a roller-coaster.
 Over the intercom, the captain’s voice, in a rather matter-of-fact tone, requested passengers to fasten their seat belts.
 Michael was terrified and felt sure they were going to crash and lit a cigarette.
 Richard, on the other hand, was not bothered by any of this and just kept chatting amiably to the woman opposite.

 Over France, the flight was steady and they were served a meal on a plastic tray that had compartments for each portion of food.
 In one compartment there were small pieces of chicken covered in a brown sauce, another held boiled potatoes the size of grapes and another held a portion of peas.
 The stewardesses served white wine in small plastic tumblers.
-Michael ate it all; he thought about what this trip had cost him and was determined to consume every last pennies-worth of it.
+Michael ate it all; he thought about what this trip had cost him and was determined to consume every last penny worth of it.

 They landed at Basel at 6:15 p.m. local time (in his notebook, Michael noted it was spelt ‘Basel’, the same spelling used in the itinerary given to them by the tour operator.)
-After a smooth landing, the passengers alighted from the aircraft on to the concrete ready for their short walk to the terminal building.
-For the first time in his life, Michael stepped on to foreign ‘soil’; later in life he watched man setting foot on the moon for the first time and this was, for him, the same experience.
+After a smooth landing, the passengers alighted from the aircraft onto the concrete ready for their short walk to the terminal building.
+For the first time in his life, Michael stepped onto foreign ‘soil’; later in life he watched man setting foot on the moon for the first time and this was, for him, the same experience.
 It was raining when they had left England and it was still raining in Switzerland.
 It felt like the same rain and was falling at the same rate.
 The newly constructed terminal building was modern and spacious, more like the kind they had seen on the television, compared to the grim old shacks they had been through in Kent.
-After a brief passport check the group boarded a smart coach for the short journey into the city.
+After a brief passport check, the group boarded a smart coach for the short journey into the city.

 Arrival in Switzerland